General Insolvency Advice

 A good credit control system is reliant on the business issuing invoices without delay so that any lapses in adhering to terms of payment can be followed up as soon as they become due.

 We are able to assist with enquiries for finance for the business including traditional sources of finance such as business loans, invoice finance and bridging loans.
-We can also assist with enquiries concerning CBILS and Bounce Back Loans.
+We can also assist with enquiries concerning paying back CBILS and Bounce Back Loans.

-The Government will absorb interest costs in these loans for a prolonged period.
-It is important to remember that the borrower is ultimately liable for the debt.
+With any loan it is important to remember that the borrower is ultimately liable for the debt.